NautilusTrader

 • Opening order and fill details.

-• Entry side (LONG or SHORT).
+• Entry side (BUY or SELL).

 • Timestamps for initialization and opening.